 -

 Transcription: The first step in protein synthesis is transcription.
 DNA is transcribed into mRNA, which is then processed and exported to the ribosomes.
-This process is regulated by various factors, including transcription factors and enhancers, which see to it that genes are expressed at the right time and in the right cells.
+This process is regulated by various factors, including transcription factors and enhancers, which make sure genes are expressed at the right time and in the right cells.

 -

 Translation: Once the mRNA reaches the ribosome, translation begins.
 The ribosome reads the mRNA sequence and assembles the corresponding amino acids into a polypeptide chain.
-This process is facilitated by the tRNA molecules, which bring the correct amino acids to the ribosome based on the mRNA codons No workaround needed..
+This process is facilitated by the tRNA molecules, which bring the correct amino acids to the ribosome based on the mRNA codons.

 -

 Folding and Maturation: After the polypeptide chain is formed, it undergoes folding to achieve its functional three-dimensional structure.
 This is crucial for the protein to perform its intended biological role.
-Post-translational modifications, such as phosphorylation and glycosylation, further enhance the protein’s functionality.
+Post-translational modifications, such as phosphorylation and glycosylation, further enhance the protein’s functionality Most people skip this — try not to.
+That alone is useful..

 -